Edmund Phelps On Innovation, Prosperity, & The Good Life

 Aiden Singh: You’ve argued that innovation is a solution to rising wealth inequality.
 This is a very different idea than using taxation to reduce inequality.
 How might innovation reduce inequality?

 Edmund Phelps: The term inequality is thrown around quite frequently.
 It's true that innovation can create some winners who become very rich.
-But if the overall pie grows and new entrants keep coming, The relative disparities can lessen.
+But if the overall pie grows and new entrants keep coming, the relative disparities can lessen.
 Innovation is an equalizer over time.
 It disrupts old structures.
-Redistruction redistribution through taxes has its place, but it's but it treats symptoms.

 Innovation goes at the root of creating wealth and opportunity, ideally pulling up those at the bottom through meaningful and rewarding participation in economic growth.
-What is under discussed, in my opinion, is the concept of intergenerational inequality.
-It's less feasible because the rich and the poor exist right now, but it's equally important that future generations be at least as well off as current generations as the opposite would be a very worrying trend.
+What is under-discussed, in my opinion, is the concept of inter-generational inequality: it's equally important that future generations be at least as well off as current generations.
+The opposite would be a very worrying trend.

 - - - - - - -